RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) enhances recency and factuality in answers.
 However, existing evaluations rarely test how well these systems cope with real-world noise, conflicting between internal and external retrieved contexts, or fast-changing facts.
-We introduce \textbf{R}etrieval-\textbf{A}ware \textbf{R}obustness \textbf{E}valuation (\textit{RARE}), a unified framework and large-scale benchmark that jointly stress-tests query and document perturbations over dynamic, time-sensitive corpora.
-One of the central features of \textit{RARE} is a knowledge-graph-driven synthesis pipeline (\textit{RARE}-Get) that automatically extracts single and multi-hop relations from the customized corpus and generates multi-level question sets without manual intervention.
-Leveraging this pipeline, we construct a dataset (\textit{RARE}-Set) spanning 400 expert-level time-sensitive finance, economics, and policy documents and 48,322 questions whose distribution evolves as the underlying sources change.
-To quantify resilience, we formalize retrieval-conditioned robustness metrics (\textit{RARE}-Met) that capture a model’s ability to remain correct or recover when queries, documents, or real-world retrieval results are systematically altered.
-Our results show that RAG systems exhibit surprising vulnerability to perturbations, with document robustness consistently being the weakest point regardless of generator size or architecture.
-RAG systems consistently show lower robustness on multi-hop queries than single-hop queries across all domains.
-Code and full dataset are available on \href{https://github.com/LeiLiLab/RARE}{GitHub} and \href{https://huggingface.co/datasets/Rabinovich/RARE}{HuggingFace}.
+We introduce \textbf{R}etrieval-\textbf{A}ware \textbf{R}obustness \textbf{E}valuation (\textbf{RARE}), a unified framework and large-scale benchmark that jointly stress-tests query and document perturbations over dynamic, time-sensitive corpora.
+One of the central features of RARE is a knowledge-graph-driven synthesis pipeline (RARE-Get) that automatically extracts single and multi-hop relations from the customized corpus and generates multi-level question sets without manual intervention.
+Leveraging this pipeline, we construct a dataset (RARE-Set) spanning 527 expert-level time-sensitive finance, economics, and policy documents and 48295 questions whose distribution evolves as the underlying sources change.
+To quantify resilience, we formalize retrieval-conditioned robustness metrics (RARE-Met) that capture a model’s ability to remain correct or recover when queries, documents, or real-world retrieval results are systematically altered.
+Our findings reveal that RAG systems are unexpectedly sensitive to perturbations.
+Moreover, they consistently demonstrate lower robustness on multi-hop queries compared to single-hop queries across all domains.